OpenLiberty/docs/README.md

 8. If any changes are requested to the PR, make them in your branch and push them to draft first.
 Then, run the draft site build from Travis CI again to check that they look right on the draft site.
 Open a new PR to staging and request another review.

 9. After the PR to staging is approved and merged, request a build of the [staging openliberty.io site from Travis CI](https://travis-ci.com/github/OpenLiberty/openliberty.io).
-To trigger a staging build, use the same procedure that you used in step 5 to trigger a draft build.
+    1. Click **More Options > Trigger Build**.
+Make sure the `staging` branch is selected, then click **Trigger custom build**.
+The staging site build starts running.

 10. When the build finishes, check to make sure the doc renders correctly on the [staging site](https://staging-openlibertyio.mybluemix.net/docs/).
 If any changes are needed make sure to add them to the draft branch and review on the draft site before you make a new PR to staging.